Shelter home becomes a centre of livelihood for jobless labourers in Chhattisgarh

 "The district administration is taking care of our needs.
 I am very thankful to them for helping us.
 While walking for miles from our work place, we cooked food using pond water.
 Our children also walked miles.
 We faced hardship while we travelled.
 We are earning enough here but still we want to go back to our homes," said Basanta Meshram (40), another labourer.

-Surajpur Collector Deepak Soni said that the administration has provided work to more than 500 poor people at the shelter home.
+Surajpur Collector Deepak Soni said that the administration has provided work to 266 labourers at the shelter home.

-The official further told ANI that a person gets Rs 200 for making a single bamboo tree guard.
-So based on the amount of work, a person is able to generate Rs 500-600 per day.
+Soni further told ANI that a person gets Rs 200 for making a single bamboo tree guard.
+So based on the amount of work done, a person is able to earn Rs 500-600 per day.
 Apart from the bamboo work, the local administration is also helping the stranded migrants by providing them work related to borewell, construction, PWD work, etc. (ANI)

 Shelter home becomes a centre of livelihood for jobless labourers in Chhattisgarh